OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

     ![The Show Taskpane button highlighted on the PowerPoint Home ribbon.](../images/powerpoint-tutorial-show-taskpane-button.png)

-1. Notice that the task pane now contains a header section and title, and no longer contains a footer section.
+1. Notice that the task pane now contains an updated header section and title.

     ![The PowerPoint add-in with Insert Image button.](../images/powerpoint-tutorial-new-task-pane-ui.png)